-January is now over, and it's time to choose one of our Projects of the Week to be named January's Project of the Month.
+May is just about over, and it's time to choose one of our Projects of the Week to be named May's Project of the Month.
 The project that receives the most votes for Project of the Month will receive a consultation from the Sundance Institute!

-Go here to vote for January's Project of the Month!
+Go to the bottom of the page to vote for May's Project of the Month!

 The links to more information about each project are below.